Luminaria will be open in 2021 from November 18, 2021, to January 1, 2022.

 After your initial glimpse of the lighted wonderland that awaits you, you’ll see Gingerbread Place, an adorable gingerbread cottage that features food and drink.
 We skipped this, on the premise that we should get colder first, but I regretted that choice.
 Just go ahead and buy your hot chocolate here.
 Kids carrying cups of cocoa can’t run, ruining the experience for you.
 Trust me on this.

 At Luminaria Village, you’ll find several food stands.
-For reasonable prices ($3.75 for a s’mores kit for two people), you can buy hot cocoa or donuts or even soup if you need some dinner.
+For reasonable prices, you can buy hot cocoa or donuts or even soup if you need some dinner.
 Toasting giant marshmallows over the outdoor fire pits and sandwiching them between graham crackers and chocolate…I mean, what’s not to love?

 Tips for Visiting